srfam1/srfam1/_posts/2023-12-30-Index_publications.md

 16. [Kammer der Evangelischen Kirche in Deutschland für Weltweite Ökumene, Impulspapier „Ökumene in der evangelisch-theologischen Aus- und Fortbildung in Deutschland“, hg. v. der Evangelischen Kirche in Deutschland, Hannover, 2021.][14]

+17. Richebächer, Wilhelm (ed.), "Doing Theology" in the Face of Intercultural Challenges and in Global Diakonia, Studies in the Intercultural History of Christianity, Vol. 169, Berlin, New York et al., 2023.

 ==============================================================

 #### Unveröffentlichte Vorträge, Artikel etc.